What is 'evaluation'?

 Critical reading and evaluation is all about asking questions of the resources that you may want to use in your assignments, to make judgements on their accuracy, reliability, and authorship for example.
 It's important to understand how to critically evaluate the things you read as this helps to decide which are the key pieces of quality, reliable evidence to use to build your argument as you write.
 Sources aren’t good or bad in or of themselves and it will mostly depend on how well they each fit your needs.
 Evaluating your resources cannot be done in isolation and it forms a key part of the reading and writing process.

-Evaluation skills are about having knowledge of different types of information sources so that you can identify them (eg. What they look like and what features they have, what kind of content they contain, where they are found, what format they are in), and being able to ask critical questions to assess their quality (eg. Who authored the content?
-Is the content evidence based or opinion based?
-What purpose is it written for?
-Where have they published it and why in that format?).
+Evaluation skills are about having knowledge of different types of information sources so that you can identify them.
+For example, what they look like, what features they have, what kind of content they contain, where they are found, what format they are in and then being able to ask critical questions to assess their quality and reliability.

 Why do I need to learn about evaluation skills?